Walking on a Treadmill to Lose Weight

 Even while walking on a treadmill is beneficial, if you combine it with a few other routines, you can accelerate your results:

-- Eat more protein 🥚: Helps you stay full longer.
+• Get more protein Keeps you full for longer.

 Even though walking on a treadmill appears to be a simple activity, if you utilize it in the right way, it can be one of the most effective instruments for weight reduction.